How can you contribute?

 - The dataset must be related to the price statistics discipline.
 Price statisticians most typically track change in prices, such as through price index methods – thus the dataset should support this use case.
 Other use cases, such as for machine learning applications when it comes to classification, can also be submitted, but should be as close to the needs of the discipline as possible.

 - The contributor must document the dataset in full when the dataset is to be registered.
 Having partially documented datasets on the catalogue will take away from user experience and will thus takeaway from the push to be open.
+A Maturity model of registered datasets is provided below to showcase how to document a dataset.

 - Some synthetic/artificial datasets may be proposed, such as if the artificial dataset has become of high value and is used everywhere as if its a real dataset (such as the Turvey dataset).

-Where to host the dataset
+Where to host the dataset itself

 As the price statistics data catalogue describes datasets already hosted elsewhere (in other words it is not a data repository), the first step is to host the dataset somewhere.
 This is fundamentally up to the researcher and the institution they work at.
 Ideally a data repository is used that mints a Digitial Object Identifier (DOI) so that the dataset can be easily cited and found.
 Data repositories often allow a researcher to host private datasets and lock down access but still create a DOI.
 Regardless of where, the DOI should be ready when the dataset is registered in the catalogue so that researchers can find the dataset itself and know how to cite the dataset.